Tomb of Philippe Pot: Attribution

 Art historians have not identified the artists or craftsmen responsible for designing and building the tomb.
 Antoine Le Moiturier (d.
 1495) is often suggested as likely to have designed the pleurants, given the similarity of the solid and rigid rendering of their clothing to the Mourners of Dijon which are often attributed to him.
 Guillaume Chandelier, a painter active in Dijon at the time, has been suggested as involved, although with little supporting evidence.

 Art historians generally distinguish between the conventional design of the effigy, the expressive form of the mourners, and the inventive placing of the slab on narrow points above each of their shoulders.
-While it is possible that a single artist, who was both a painter and sculptor, oversaw the tomb's completion, the variation in the quality of sculpture indicates a number of hands.
+While it is possible that a single artist, who was both a painter and sculptor, oversaw the tomb's completion, the variation in the quality of sculpture indicates several hands.
 The art historian Robert Marcoux notes variabilities in skill, and believes that parts of the sculpture are so sparsely detailed that they were likely completed by workshop members.